-The first is to Format them, second is to Filter them out and third is by Formula.
+The first is to Format the nulls, second is to Filter them out and third is by Formula.

 Select Hide in the Special Values section of the pane.
-For further explanation I have written about this previously.

-Filter continuous (green) Null values
+How to filter continuous (green) Null values

 Put the continuous pill, for example SUM([Sales]), to the filter shelf.
 Filter out the null values using the Special section.